SansPapyrus683/usaco-solutions/README.md

 update (12/10/2020):
 boom i did all the problems in part 1, with good variable names too!
 update (12/19/2020):
-ok now all the official problems will be just using stdin and stdout, so yeah
+ok now all the official problems will be just using stdin and stdout, so yeah conventions are camelCase for java and python, and snake_case for c++ (though there's like basically no c++ solutions lol)

 ## some small nitpicks